pubnub/ruby/README.md

 Examples of affected operations can be found [here](3.5_to_3.6_upgrade_notes.md).

 ### Upgrading from PubNub 3.3.x and Earlier
-PubNub 3.6.7 is NOT compatible with earlier than 3.4 versions of Pubnub Ruby Client.
+PubNub 3.7.0beta0 is NOT compatible with earlier than 3.4 versions of Pubnub Ruby Client.

 ### Upgrading from PubNub 3.4 and higher versions
-PubNub 3.6.7 is compatible with 3.4 version.
+PubNub 3.7.0beta0 is compatible with 3.4 version.

 ## Important Notice about Blocking vs Non-Blocking Calls

 #### Asynchronous vs Synchronous Requests
-Every operation is by default asyncronous.
+Every operation is by default asynchronous.
 Asynchronous operations will not block your main thread and will be fired within a new thread.

 This can cause issues under certain situations, depending on your implementation.
-To work around this, you can force an operation to run syncronously (block) via the :http_sync option:
+To work around this, you can force an operation to run synchronously (block) via the :http_sync option:

 ```ruby
 :http_sync => true